AutoFR: Automated Filter Rule Generation for Adblocking: Background Related Work

 \section{Background \& Related Work}

-\descr{Filter Rules.} Adblockers have relied on filter lists since their inception.
-The first adblocker in 2002, a Firefox extension, allowed users to specify custom filter rules to block resources (e.g., images), and from a particular domain or URL path~\cite{mozdev}.
+\descr{Filter Rules.} Adblockers have relied on \fl{s} since their inception.
+The first adblocker in 2002, a Firefox extension, allowed users to specify custom filter rules to block resources (e.g., images) from a particular domain or URL path~\cite{mozdev}.
 There are different types of filter rules.
-The most popular type (and the focus of this paper) are {\em URL-based filter rules}, which block network requests to provide both performance and privacy benefits~\cite{WhoFilters}.
-Other types of filter rules are element-hiding rules (hide HTML elements) and JS-based rules (stop JS execution)~\cite{Howtowritefilterrules}.
-App.~\ref{app:filter-list-over-time} provides a longitudinal analysis and discussion of widely used filter rules.
+The most popular type is {\em URL-based filter rules}, which block network requests to provide performance and privacy benefits~\cite{WhoFilters}.
+Other types of filter rules are element-hiding rules (hide HTML elements) and JS-based rules (stop JS execution). \inarxivversion{\appref~\ref{app:filter-list-over-time} provides a longitudinal analysis and discussion of widely used filter rules.} \major{Filter rules can also be \persite{} (\ie{} they are only allowed to trigger for particular sites) or treated as global rules (\ie{} allowed to trigger for any sites).
+Popular \fl{s}, such as EasyList, support these rules.
+Per-site rules are denoted with the ``\$domain'' option in EasyList.
+This paper focuses on URL-based, \persite{} rules.}

-\descr{Filter Lists and their Curation.} Since it is non-trivial for lay web users to create filter rules themselves, a number of efforts were established to curate rules for the broader adblocking community.
-Specifically, rules are curated by filter list (FL) authors based on informal crowd-sourced feedback from users of adblocking tools.
-As elaborated upon in App.~\ref{app:filter-list-over-time}, there is now a rich ecosystem of thousands of different filter lists focused on blocking ads, trackers, malware, and other types of unwanted web resources.
-EasyList \cite{easylist} is the most widely used adblocking filter list.
-Started in 2005 by Rick Petnel, it is now maintained by a small set of \fla{s}, and has 22 language-specific versions~\cite{easylist}.
-There is an active EasyList community that provides feedback to \fla{s} on its forum~\cite{easylist-forum} and GitHub~\cite{easylist-github}.
+\descr{Filter Lists and their Curation.} Since it is non-trivial for lay web users to create filter rules, several efforts were established to curate rules for the broader adblocking community.
+Specifically, rules are curated by \fl{} (FL) authors based on informal crowd-sourced feedback from users of adblocking tools. \inarxivversion{As elaborated in \appref~\ref{app:filter-list-over-time}, there is now a rich ecosystem of thousands of different \fl{s} focused on blocking ads, trackers, malware, and other unwanted web resources.} \inusenixversion{There is now a rich ecosystem of thousands of different \fl{s} focused on blocking ads, trackers, malware, and other unwanted web resources.} EasyList \cite{easylist} is the most widely used adblocking \fl{}.
+Started in 2005 by Rick Petnel, it is now maintained by a small set of \fla{s} and has 22 language-specific versions.
+An active EasyList community provides feedback to \fla{s} on its official forum and GitHub.